How Do I Set Up Pre-Registration for An Event? A Quick Guide

 • Use interactive features like polls and live videos to start a conversation with your audience and increase interest in your event.

-3. Form Industry Alliances
+3. Form industry alliances

 Your event’s speakers and sponsors, as well as other industry influencers, are another way to generate pre-registration buzz.
 They are perfect partners for promoting pre-registration because many of them already have a following that trusts them.
-How to leverage partnerships effectively:

 • Ask speakers to share the pre-registration link and give them pre-written social media posts or email templates to make it a no-brainer for them to share your event.